Frequently Asked Questions

 iOS: iPhone 6S or newer with iOS 11+.
 Android: Most devices from 2018+ with Android 7.0+.
 Camera required for barcode and receipt scanning.
 A kitchen weighing scale is recommended for precise meal logging.
 Web dashboard works on all browsers.

-Can I export my data?
+Can I download my data?

 Is this a medical device?

-No. Eatomate is NOT a medical device and does not provide medical advice.
+No. Eatomate is not a medical device and does not provide medical advice.
 Always consult healthcare professionals before making dietary changes.

 Can I integrate with other apps?